-The National Society for Histotechnology, in collaboration with the Digital Pathology Association, are developing a new online self-paced certificate program that increases knowledge and improves competency in digital pathology/whole slide imaging.
+The National Society for Histotechnology, in collaboration with the Digital Pathology Association, developed a new online self-paced certificate program that increases knowledge and improves competency in digital pathology/whole slide imaging.

-The program will consist of seven modules to be purchased invididually for professional development or as a complete series with the goal being a Certificate awarded to recognize this achievement.
-The course modules include:
+The program will consists of seven modules to be purchased invididually for professional development or as a complete series with the goal being a Certificate awarded to recognize this achievement.
+The course modules are detailed below.

 Module 1: An Introduction & History of Digital Pathology

 - Participants will be provided an explanation of the goals, processes and overviews of modules.

 - Define the major Environments – Clinical (academic, private & reference labs), Research and Education of digital pathology

 - Understand the History/Background/Evolution of Digital Pathology - and be able to articulate the General Advantages and Disadvantages including the value proposition of digital pathology (e.g. ROI, benefits vs. costs).

 - Differentiate between Telepathology systems: Static Digital Image Capture, Dynamic or Robotic Image Capture

 - Define whole slide imaging systems, components, framework, hardware and software